microsoft/CSS-Exchange/docs/Diagnostics/ExchangeLogCollector.md

 .\ExchangeLogCollector.ps1 -AllPossibleLogs
 ```

-This cmdlet will collect all relevant data regarding database failovers from server EXCH1 and EXCH2 and store them at Z:\Data\Logs.
+This cmdlet will collect all relevant data regarding database fail overs from server EXCH1 and EXCH2 and store them at Z:\Data\Logs.
 Note: at the end of the collection, the script will copy over the data to the local host execution server to make data collection even easier.

 ```
 .\ExchangeLogCollector.ps1 -DatabaseFailoverIssue -Servers EXCH1,EXCH2 -FilePath Z:\Data\Logs